piastry/cifs-utils/mount.cifs.rst

 nopersistenthandles
   (default) Disable persistent handles.

+snapshot=time
+   Mount a specific snapshot of the remote share. ``time`` must be a positive integer identifying the snapshot requested (in 100-nanosecond units that have elapsed since January 1, 1601, or alternatively it can be specified in GMT format e.g. @GMT-2019.03.27-20.52.19)

 nobrl
   Do not send byte range lock requests to the server.
 This is necessary for certain applications that break with cifs style mandatory byte